eqan/Embeddable-AI-Customer-Support-Widget/readme.md

    - Not directly applicable as Calendly is used.
 Calendly's service availability would be the concern, and it's a robust, proven solution.
 3. **How will you manage conversation context for the AI?**

    - Chat history within the session is retained.
 The AI leverages Google Gemini Flash 2.0 with Google Search support and is provided with `hostUrl` and `hostDescription` for real-time contextual information.
+Alongside we are using Pinecone VectorDB to get specialized indexed data.
 4. **What security measures will you implement?**

    - Google OAuthentication, Rate limiting for API calls, CORS configuration, token-based authentication for requests, and payload limits are implemented.
 Sentry is also used for real-time system failure updates and bug tracking.